-EC 220; Section 504 of the Rehabilitation Act of 1973; Title II of the American with Disabilities Act; Title VI and Title IX of the Education Amendments of 1972
+EDC 220; Section 504 of the Rehabilitation Act of 1973; Title II of the American with Disabilities Act; Title VI and Title IX of the Education Amendments of 1972 education are afforded equal access and opportunities.

-The Jurupa Unified School District is committed to providing a safe school environment where all individuals in education are afforded equal access and opportunities.
 The District's academic and other educational support programs, services, and activities shall be free from discrimination, harassment, intimidation, and bullying of any individual based on the person's actual race, color, ancestry, national origin, ethnic group identification, age, religion, marital or parental status, physical or mental disability, sex, sexual orientation, gender, gender identity, or gender expression; the perception of one or more of such characteristics; or association with a person or group with one or more of these actual or perceived characteristics.
 Specifically, state law prohibits discrimination on the basis of gender in enrollment, counseling, and the availability of physical education, athletic activities, and sports.
 Transgender students shall be permitted to participate in gender-segregated school programs and activities (e.g. athletic teams, sports competitions, and field trips) and to use facilities consistent with their gender identity.
 The district assures that lack of English language skills will not be a barrier to admission or participation in District programs.
 Complaints of unlawful discrimination, harassment, intimidation, or bullying are investigated through the Uniform Complaint Process.
 Such complaints must be filed no later than six months after knowledge of the alleged discrimination was first obtained.